cloudera/hue/docs/docs-site/content/developer/connectors/_index.md

 ### SqlAlchemy

 [SqlAlchemy](https://www.sqlalchemy.org) is the prefered way if the Hive API is not supported by the database.
-The core implementation is in [`sql_alchemy.py`](https://github.com/cloudera/hue/blob/master/desktop/libs/notebook/src/notebook/connectors/sql_alchemy.py) and relies on each repective SqlAlchemy dialect.
+The core implementation is in [`sql_alchemy.py`](https://github.com/cloudera/hue/blob/master/desktop/libs/notebook/src/notebook/connectors/sql_alchemy.py) and relies on each respective SqlAlchemy dialect.

 ### Hive Interface